 Commenting on or sharing content posted by other attendees is also a great way to start a conversation with someone if you are shy and don’t want to initiate a conversation in person.

 5. Share your learnings.
 In addition to posting insights on social media during the event, write a quick summary of your key takeaways and present to your team when you get back to work so that everyone can benefit from the knowledge you’ve gained.

-I hope this helps you get the most out of the next conference you attend.
-Tell me – do you have any tips to add?
+I hope this advice helps you get the most out of the next conference you attend.
+Tell me – do you have any conference tips to add?